Important updates - please read carefully, as the terms for participation have broadened

 - A consortium to commission a companion work to Benjamin Britten’s Rejoice in the Lamb, composed by Thomas LaVoy and of similar difficulty.

 - SATB with organ and solo(s), 15-20 minutes.

-- The commission fee is $500 per participating choir, payable to Thomas LaVoy on delivery of the work in early 2019.
+- The commission fee is $500 per participating choir, payable to Thomas LaVoy on delivery of the work in the second week of January, 2019.

-- Premiere the work with your choir in spring 2019.
+- Premiere the work with your choir at any point in 2019.

 - To express interest or participate, fill out the form at the bottom of this page.